 R0 (reproductive rate)

 The “basic reproduction number” is also known as R0 (“R-nought”), a measure that describes how easily a virus spreads.
 Specifically, R0 is an estimate of how many other people get infected by one infected person.
-For example, seasonal flu has an R0 of about 1.3 while the new coronavirus estimates suggest two to three people can be infected by each carrier.
+For example, seasonal flu has an R0 of about 1.3 while COVID-19 estimates suggest 1.5 or more people can be infected by each carrier, with some research indicating an R0 factor being as high as 6.68.
 Changes to R0 can happen with how often people see others, location, and strength of the efforts to lower spread.
-Questions remain about the R0 of the new coronavirus, as scientists grapple with the speed of viral transmission worldwide.

 A pandemic results from an epidemic that has grown past geographic boundaries.
 It is a type of epidemic.
 It occurs over a wide geographic area and impacts “an exceptionally high proportion of the population”—likely a whole country or the entire world.
 On March 11, 2020, the World Health Organization categorized the new coronavirus (COVID-19) as a pandemic.